Marmalade-NG/marmalade-ng/doc/source/policy-adjustable-royalty.rst

 The policy have to be initialized at token creation with a receiver account and a royalty fixed rate.

 The royalty is paid in the same currency as used during the sale.
+At creation of the token, the creator must supply a list of currencies he accepts as payment.
+Only sales using these currencies will be accepted.
+The list of allowed currencies is updatable at later time by the creator.

 This policy is triggered during the ``sale-offer`` (by the detection of the common ``sale-msg-sch``) and charged during the ``sale-settle`` just before the seller payment.